Soontao/cds-change-log/README.md

   // add a new column 'entityKeyInteger' for integer key
   @cds.changelog.extension.entityKey
-  @cds.changelog.extension.for.type : cds.Integer // this column will be used when entity use `Integer` as primary key entityKeyInteger : Integer;
+  // this column will be used when entity use `Integer` as primary key
+  @cds.changelog.extension.for.type : cds.Integer  // MUST add the `cds.` prefix for built-in types
+  entityKeyInteger : Integer;

 };